pyinvoke/invoke/docs/getting_started.rst

     ...
     build succeeded, 2 warnings.

-`.run` returns a useful `.Result` object providing access to the captured output, exit code, and so forth; it also allows you to activate a PTY, hide output (so it is captured only), and more.
-See `its API docs <.run>` for details.
+`~.runner.run` returns a useful `.Result` object providing access to the captured output, exit code, and so forth; it also allows you to activate a PTY, hide output (so it is captured only), and more.
+See `its API docs
+<~.runner.run>` for details.

 Declaring pre-tasks